vohoang2005/Password-Generator/README.md

 # Password Generator

 ### The main purpose of this assignment is to create a Password Generator that includes Uppercase Letter, Numbers, and Symbols to generate a difficult password.
-Securities nowaday are being hacked, and with this complex password generator, you do not have to worry about the password not being complex enough.
+Securities nowaday is very important, and hacker are using Bruteforce attack, and with this complex password generator, you do not have to worry about the password not being complex enough.

 ~~~
 The Assignment was given to generate password App via Windows.Prompt/Windows.Alert/Windows.Confirm.